Zistack/Satisfactory-Optimizer/README.md

 # Satisfactory Optimizer

 A simple command-line utility for planning factories in Satisfactory.
-In addition to being a full teplacement for online calculators (albeit with a less convenient user interface), it is capable of responding to optimization queries, like maximizing the output of a product given a set of input resources.
+In addition to being a full replacement for online calculators (albeit with a less convenient user interface), it is capable of responding to optimization queries, like maximizing the output of a product given a set of input resources.
 This tool uses [Z3](https://github.com/z3prover/z3), a powerful SMT solver to plan and optimize factories.

 ## Installation